avegap23/Goals-ReactNative/README.md

 A simple app we made at class as our first approach to React Native.

 It's a "TODO list" app that let you input your own tasks _(or goals, I don't know why I called them goals instead of tasks)_ and they will appear in the main main screen.
 To delete a task, just simply click on it.

-## 📋 TODO
-- [ ] Finish commenting the code properly

 # 🛠️ Building the project
 **_⚠️ You will need Node.js in your machine.
 If you don't have it yet, you can get the installer [here](https://nodejs.org/en)._**